e2b-dev/awesome-ai-agents/README.md

 Research, Data analysis

 ### Description
+Private GPT is A tool for private interaction with documents, without a need for internet connection
 - Built with LangChain, GPT4All, LlamaCpp, Chroma and SentenceTransformers
 - A test project to validate the feasibility of a fully private solution for question answering using LLMs and Vector embeddings, not production ready